1. Why is the ANU a smoke-free campus?

 - encouraging and supporting healthier lifestyle choices for University staff and students who smoke, by providing a work and study environment which encourages reducing or quitting tobacco and nicotine use;

-- promoting the benefits of quitting and seeking to reduce the number of people taking up smoking or recommencing smoking if they had previously quit (evidence shows that a smoke-free environment supports these goals).
+- promoting the benefits of quitting and seeking to reduce the number of people taking up or recommencing smoking or vaping if they had previously quit (evidence shows that a smoke-free environment supports these goals).

-- preventing exposure to environmental tobacco smoke in or at University buildings, properties and workplaces;
+- preventing exposure to environmental tobacco smoke and vaping by-products in or at University buildings, properties and workplaces;

 - minimising our environmental impact and protecting our local ecosystems and native wildlife.
 As one example: reducing or eliminating cigarette butts in Sullivan's Creek and the subsequent negative effects on the Corroboree frog; and